bcc2020/bcc2020.github.io/_includes/schedule.md

 **BCC2020 events will be held twice: once in North American Eastern Daylight Time (GMT-4) (BCC West), and again in Australian Eastern Standard Time (GMT+10) (BCC East).**  This includes training, the conference itself, and the [CollaborationFest](../cofest/).

+##### Technology

+We will be using two platforms to host the conference.
+For presentations and face to face networking, we are using [Remo.co](https://remo.co/remo-101/).
+This is a new service that has the look and feel of a conference center, with small discussion tables, a stage, and different chat capabilities.
+For text chatting and coordination, we will be using [Discord](https://discord.com/).
+Discord allows participants from both hemispheres to communicate asynchronously on specific topics.

+**To get familiar with Remo, check out [Remo 101](https://remo.co/remo-101/), and then join us on our [Open House](/blog/open-house).**

+**For a quick introduction to Discord, please see [Discord for BCC2020 Attendees](/discord/).**

+#### Schedule

 <div><button type="button" class="btn btn-info lead"><a href="https://bcc2020.sched.com/">Full Schedule</a></button></div>

 <br /> <br />